Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Numerical Results

-In this subsection, we present the results of our proposed centerline estimation method using RGB-D measurements.
 To {initially} decouple perception from control, we employ a nominal controller that utilizes ground-truth track information to guide the car.
 This ensures that the car follows a realistic trajectory independent of perception errors.
 However, to maintain a realistic perception-based scenario at each time step, the controller only has access to ground-truth curvature up to the point corresponding to the highest arc length of the estimated centerline.

-{The centerline estimation is obtained as a result of the image processing method described in Section \ref{subsec:img_proc} and the curvature estimation approach outlined in Algorithm \ref{al:1}.
-To illustrate the applicability of our lane extraction method to realistic autonomous driving scenarios, Figure~\ref{fig:ED} presents an example of the image processing pipeline applied to a real-world road image.
-This example demonstrates that our approach can handle the visual complexity present in real environments, validating its relevance beyond simulation.
-However, to keep the scope focused and avoid additional perceptual challenges such as lighting variability, occlusions, and unstructured road markings, which are beyond the objectives of this work, we restrict the remaining experiments to simulated road images. }